adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-12-sparking-joy-ui-improvements.md

             in touch.
         col: '1'
 ---
 In November 2020, we debuted aesthetic updates to the CloudCannon brand for the first time.
 The most noticeable impact hit our marketing site, with the app taking a more reserved approach.
 These brand updates included a new brand font (TT Norms), color palette, illustration style, and layout patterns.
-Our choices for both the font and colors were supported by internal accessibility research and the resources offered by [The A11y Project](https://www.a11yproject.com/), and took big strides towards making our app and website even more accessible and user-friendly.&nbsp;
+Our choices for both the font and colors were supported by internal accessibility research and the resources offered by [The A11y Project](https://www.a11yproject.com/), and took big strides towards making our app and website even more accessible and user-friendly.